israpasos/taolabs-support/README.md

-# taolabs-support
+# TaoLabs Support
 This repo is intended solely to provide support to users of TaoLabs apps.
+Feel free to create issues to file bugs and feature requests.